Kntnt/kntnt-posts-shortcode/README.md

 # Kntnt's posts shortcode

-Provides shortcode that lists posts (and other content tytpes).
+Provides shortcode that lists posts (and other content types).

 ## Description